amjsmith/hodpy/README.md

 ## parameters.py

 This is where various parameters in the code can be set.
 These parameters are described here.
+Input files indicated in brackets will be created if they don't exist when running the code.

 - `lookup_dir`: Directory in which various lookup files are located (see the next section for details on these files)